sap-tutorials/Tutorials/tutorials/jam-cloud-group-users-poll-ideas/jam-cloud-group-users-poll-ideas.md

 Figure 1: In a SAP Jam group's 'Content' section, select Create > Decision-making Tools > Poll

 The Create a Poll page is displayed.
 The Poll decision-making tool allows you to ask a multiple-choice question.
-Enter the question, the multiple choice options that you want to present, and any other options that you want set, and then click Create Poll.
+Enter the question, the multiple choice options that you want to present, and any other options that you want set, and then click **Create Poll**.